turingschool/career-development-curriculum/module_one/dtr_guidelines_memo.md

 ### Guiding Questions to Define The Relationship:

 * What are each of our learning goals for this project?
-What drives us in this project?
+What drives us in this project? we want to understand the info and take those lessons with me.
+We want to understand how Github Workflow works.

 * What is your collaboration style?
 How do you feel about pair programming vs. divide-and-conquer approaches?
+	We are uising Open communication & divide-and-conquer.
+We are more of a "D-and-C" pair...but we're engaging both styles to 		maximum our learningexperiences.

 * How do you communicate best?
 How do you appreciate receiving communication from others?
+	We rely upon clear and concise communication via Zoom, DM, Slack & email.
+Our goal is to get to the point.

 * How would you describe your work style?
 * What are each of our strengths?
 How can our strengths complement each other?
 * What’s gone well or poorly in your previous projects?